daveprowse/prom-live/labs/lab-02/lab-02.md

 Press `enter` again to "Execute" the query.

 You should see a lot of results.
 In Table mode, scroll down to the handler named "/api/v1/query".
-That metric should show approximately 18.
+That metric should show several results.

 Scroll down to the handler named "/graph".
 That should have several requests.
 It is the main web page that we are working at.